-B-

 dimension

-distance between two different shear lines, as expressed in
+1. the distance between two different shear lines, as expressed in units

-units of the manufacturer's increment or as an actual
+of the manufacturer's increment or as an actual measurement, 2. the

 -